View Other Content

 1962 - Our most recent victory on this day came when Roger Hunt netted all our goals in a 3-0 Second Division win at Bury, Bill Shankly’s hundredth game in charge.
 This was his fourth treble of the season.

 1917 - We also thumped the Shakers in a Wartime League meeting, with Thomas Bennett nabbing a brace and James Bradley and Harry Lewis also on target in a 4-0 victory at Anfield.

-2015 – We beat Tottenham Hotspur 3-2 at Anfield, with Lazar Marković opening the scoring before Harry Kane equalised with the first of his four gaols past us to date.
+2015 – We beat Tottenham Hotspur 3-2 at Anfield, with Lazar Marković opening the scoring before Harry Kane equalised with the first of his five gaols past us to date.
 Steven Gerrard converted a penalty after the break, then Moussa Dembélé struck for the visitors, with substitute Mario Balotelli bagging the winner, his only League goal for the reds.

 2007 - Álvaro Arbeloa made his reds debut as we lost 2-1 at Newcastle United, despite ex-Magpie Craig Bellamy putting us in front after just six minutes.
 Momo Sissoko made his first appearance since dislocating his shoulder against Birmingham City in November, while Danny Guthrie played his seventh and final reds game.
 Nobby Solano’s fourth and final goal past us came from the spot to secure the victory, with Obafemi Martins having struck the equaliser.